Alain-L/quellog/README.md

       --clients           Print only the clients section
       --events            Print only the events section
-      --errors            Print only the error classes section --sql-performance   Print only the SQL performance section --tempfiles         Print only the temporary files section --locks             Print only the locks section
+      --errors            Print only the error classes section --sql-summary       Print only the SQL summary section --tempfiles         Print only the temporary files section --locks             Print only the locks section
       --maintenance       Print only the maintenance section